 < Back: Monastic period menu | Main menuSearch | Contact | Copyright

 Gallery presentation, 1967

-Experiencing the power of emerging new media he set out to create a serious work consisting of four 15 minute units, "The Psalms in Sound and Image".
-Sound tracks included original compositions by Daniel Lenz, Rembert Weakland, and Ignatius Purta.
+Experiencing the power of emerging new media I set out to create a serious work consisting of four 15 minute units, "The Psalms in Sound and Image".
+Sound tracks included original compositions by Daniel Lentz, Rembert Weakland (OSB), and Ignatius Purta (OSB).
 Daniel Lenz had been a student of Rembert Weakland in his college years.
+Daniel Lentz

-Roman's psalms were created as 20th Century songs of praise and wonder of the experience of life.
-Collage photos along with drawings and brief texts flashed in sequences on two screens.
+These audio visual psalms were created as 20th Century songs of praise and wonder of the experience of life.
+Collage photos along with drawings and brief texts flashed in sequences on two screens and timed with original sound tracks.
 These works, highly evocative, were often presented in the context of spiritual retreats.
 The show was also shipped with its equipment for presentation in diverse contexts including a traveling gallery show with related drawings.

+< Back: Monastic period menu | Main menuSearch | Contact | Copyright